Program // Professional Competitions

 Pre competition meeting / choice of start up routes

-First half of drawn teams of 2 will start from the south side of the river.
+First half of drawn teams of 2 will start from the north side (south face) of the river.

-Second half will start on the north side of the river.
+Second half will start on the south side (north face) of the river.

 The first drawn team has the first choice for their start route but the last choice on the other side in the afternoon.